rcmdnk/ec2/docs/user-guide.md

 it is unambiguous and works across ownership boundaries.
 A one-off ID can be passed with `ec2 setup --ami-family CPU --ami-id ami-...`.

+See [AMI workflows and launch JSON](ami-workflows.md) for the preparation steps, generated files, and command examples for all three AMI paths.

 Review generated user-data before launching.
 It can contain copied file contents and root-run commands.
 Prefer instance profiles for AWS credentials.